Maluuba/FigureQA/README.md

 # FigureQA

-Code to generate the FigureQA dataset, see https://datasets.maluuba.com/FigureQA.
+Code to generate the FigureQA dataset.
+[The dataset is available for download here](https://www.microsoft.com/en-us/research/project/figureqa-dataset/).

 ## Data Generation